-The Political Science Program assigns the highest priority to teaching.
-We also expect that individuals will emphasize either college and community service or scholarly and creative activity in their professional endeavors, while also ensuring excellence that meets College standards in all areas of activity.
+The Sustainability Program assigns the highest priority to teaching.
+We also expect that individuals will emphasize innovation, public engagement and service in their scholarly, creative activity and their teaching endeavors, while also ensuring excellence that meets College standards in all areas.